haddocking/haddocking.github.io/education/HADDOCK24/HADDOCK24-protein-DNA-basic/index.md

 <a class="prompt prompt-question">This is a question prompt: try answering it!</a>
 <a class="prompt prompt-info">This an instruction prompt: follow it!</a>
 <a class="prompt prompt-pymol">This is a PyMOL prompt: write this in the PyMOL command line prompt!</a>
-<a class="prompt prompt-cmd">This is a Linux prompt: insert the commands in the terminal!</a>

 <hr>